jdnick27/market-analytics/README.md

 # market-analytics — polygon.io example

-This small example fetches market data from Polygon.io, generates indicator signals for many tickers, and prints both the best tickers to buy and the worst tickers to sell.
+This small example fetches market data from Polygon.io, generates indicator signals for many tickers, and prints both the top stocks to buy and the top stocks to sell.

 Setup